 Parnham Park, Beaminster is one of the oldest, and most beautiful stately homes in Dorset.
-This stunning Grade 1 listed property was renovated back in 1810 by John Nash.
+This stunning Grade 1 listed property was renovated in 1810 by John Nash.
 You may recognise pieces of Nash’s work on Buckingham Palace, The Royal Pavilion Brighton, Marble Arch and Regent Street.
-The grade II listed gardens and parkland that accompany this property were landscaped by Inigo Thomas, shaping the land into the beautiful greenspace that you see today with a beautiful historic garden restoration.
+The grade II listed gardens and parkland that accompany this property were landscaped by Inigo Thomas, shaping the land into the beautiful greenspace that you see today.

-Sadly, during 2017, Parnham Park was destroyed in a catastrophic fire, resulting in huge losses.
-But, with the devastating news about Parnham Park, James and Sophie had an opportunity to do something great.
+Sadly, during 2017, Parnham Park was destroyed in a catastrophic fire, resulting in huge losses to the building.

 With an exceptional track record of listed building renovation, James and Sophie have taken matters into their own hands.The original vision for the Parnham Estate was for bothJames and Sophie to save and restore this beautiful property, providing a home full of character and charm for their family.